emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 <p>

-Within this, the ‘all parameter seperately’ flavour of model is the most theoretically informative (as it allows us to compare the three feedback-types) and it has the lowest WAIC value, suggesting that despite having the most free parameters, it is the most parsimonious.
+Within this, the ‘all parameter separately’ flavour of model is the most theoretically informative (as it allows us to compare the three feedback-types) and it has the lowest WAIC value, suggesting that despite having the most free parameters, it is the most parsimonious.